 The mechanics of British odds can be found in Understanding Fractional Odds but it is important to understand how the prices move throughout the day and what determines the final figures.

 Some bookmakers will now price up races the night before they are due to be run.
 This has a dual purpose; firstly it is a selling point for the brand and secondly it allows them to correct any mistakes they may have made with their odds compilation.
 This is because the limits they set are very low and it allows an adjustment to be made to an incorrectly priced horse, without too much liability being shouldered.
 Over the course of the next morning and up until race time, the odds on runners across different races will invariably change based on the individual liabilities and trading decisions of different bookmakers.

 However, once it gets to ten minutes before race time, the odds are then dictated by the ‘on course’ bookmakers.
 These are those taking bets on track.
-In Coral, Ladbrokes and William Hill bookmakers, and with every firm online, the odds changes and movements in this period should be identical.
+With every firm online, the odds changes and movements in this period should be identical.
 Bookmakers will pile money into certain horses in the on course ring to try and manipulate the odds based on their prior liabilities.
 As the race goes off a Starting Price (commonly referred to as SP) will be returned.
 The SP is supposed to reflect the final odds posted by the on course bookmakers as the race commences.